dhis2/dhis2-releases/releases/2.31/README.md

 ## Upgrade

 - In 2.31 we are introducing [Flyway](https://flywaydb.org/) as a new system for database migrations.
 In the process we have removed most of the legacy database migration statements/scripts in order to have a fresh start and to reduce startup time of the application.
 As a result, when migrating from older DHIS 2 versions it is required to install *DHIS 2.30* before installing DHIS 2.31.
 This will ensure that older migration scripts are being executed.
+- As always, remember to drop your SQL views before upgrading the DHIS 2 version.
+The database upgrade routines might change data types, which is not allowed by PostgreSQL if referred to from SQL views.

 ## Middleware